Foreign fighters in the Iraqi conflict: Islamic State foreign fighters

 According to figures collected by the Soufan Group in 2016, between 27,000 and 31,000 people including women and children who would not normally engage in conflict had traveled to Syria and Iraq to join the Islamic State and other extremist groups fighting in the region.
 One reason suggested for the influx of foreigners in the fight is that the Syrian government took no steps to curtail the inflow of foreigners moving into Iraq during the Iraqi insurgency.
-In the first half of 2012, 700-1,400 fighters were said to have entered Syria.
 Their numbers continued to increase, however, and by 2013 may have numbered more than 11,000.
 The Turkish border was how most jihadis entered Syria.

 An October 2016 World Bank study found that "ISIL's foreign fighters are surprisingly well-educated."
 Using the fighters' self-reported educational levels, the study concluded that "69% of recruits reported at least a secondary-level education" of which "a large fraction have gone on to study at university" and also that "only 15% of recruits left school before high school; less than 2% are illiterate."
 The study also found that foreign fighters are often more educated than their countrymen where those "from Europe and in Central Asia have similar levels of education to their countrymen" while those "from the Middle East, North Africa, and South and East Asia are significantly more educated than what is typical in their home nations."
 The report notes that its conclusions that terrorism is not driven by poverty and low levels of education does not conform with previous research.
 However, the report did find a strong correlation "between a country's male unemployment rate and the propensity of the country to supply foreign fighters" leading the report to recommend that governments pursue a policy of lowering the unemployment rate among the educated as a counter-terrorism strategy.

-In December 2018, Kurdish authorities held 550 foreign women about 1200 in captivity.
-A large part of the children were born in Syrian territory controlled by the Islamic State.
-Many of the women still shared the Islamic State ideology and lacked passports and therefore Kurdish authorities were reluctant to release them.
-While initially the women and children were kept along civilian Syrian refugees, this proved untenable as hard-liners among the women caused problems when they ganged up and assaulted women who took off the Islamic burqa.
-They also prevented other women and children from listening to music provided by their captors.
-In October 2019, hundreds of inmates with suspected links to the Islamic State reportedly fled a displacement camp based in north-east Syria, following the Turkish offensive in the region.
-This raised concerns of resurgence of the Islamic State amid conflict.